the iota project

 We're the adventurous sort who take advantage of their opportunities to create awesome things for ourselves and the world at large.
 We're not afraid to be indulgent, and prefer the kind of work culture where achieving creative fulfillment is more important than chasing quick victories.

-Starting up in New York City has meaning to us.
+Starting up in New York City has meaning for us.
 We have all been apart of the city's expanding Gamedev community, watched it grow over the years and inspire us to seek opportunities wihtin it.
 Thanks to the NYU Game Center and other local communities like Playcrafting, we're proud to be in a position to contribute ourselves.

 We strive to catalyze our local scene.